borg286/minecraft2/README.md

 4. [Applied Energistics]

-    7. Pros: Tried and trusted
+    7. Pros: Tried and trusted.
+You only need Skystone to craft all your presses.

-    8. Cons: Meteors are still a pain to find and get into.
+    8. Cons: Meteors are still a pain to find and mine.

 ## Storage Drawers